thibaudledent/thibaudledent.github.io/_posts/2020-03-27-quarkus-poc-aws-lambda.md

 # Create the Java project

+## Check the last version of the plugin

-1. Check the last version of the `quarkus-maven-plugin` on [Maven Central - quarkus-maven-plugin](https://search.maven.org/artifact/io.quarkus/quarkus-maven-plugin)
+Check the latest version of the `quarkus-maven-plugin` on [Maven Central - quarkus-maven-plugin](https://search.maven.org/artifact/io.quarkus/quarkus-maven-plugin)

-2. Create the project using the plugin:
+## Create the project using the plugin

 ```bash
 mvn io.quarkus:quarkus-maven-plugin:1.3.0.Final:create \